Sleep stages, HRV, and overnight SpO2

 None of those numbers prove anything on their own.
 Together they make for a more concrete conversation with your sleep physician than "AHI 1.4, looks fine."
 A persistent multi-week pattern of compressed deep sleep, even on clean-AHI nights, is the kind of signal worth asking about.
 A single night by itself is not.

-Open the Oura page at /oura and drop the ZIP onto the import card.
+Drop the ZIP (or the Trends CSV) onto the dashboard import zone.
 The whole parse runs in your browser.
 Nothing leaves your device.

 No. The Oura Ring is a wellness tracker, not a diagnostic device.
 Oura's own product policy states the ring is not intended to diagnose, treat, cure, monitor, or prevent medical conditions.
 If you suspect sleep apnea, take a validated screening questionnaire such as STOP-BANG or the Epworth Sleepiness Scale, then talk to a sleep physician about a home sleep test or in-lab polysomnography.